yanwenywan/typst-packages/wenyuan-campaign/0.1.1/statblock.typ

   #stroke()
 ]

 /// a skills or stats entry like:
 /// - *Hit Points* 60 (8d8 + 24)
 /// - *Senses* Passive perception 15
 /// the title is the thing in bold and the contents can be anything
+#let skill(
+  /// -> content
+  title,
+  /// -> content
+  contents
-#let skill(title, contents) = [
+) = [
   #set text(dndred)
   *#title* #contents
 ]

-/// AC, HP, Speed stats
+/// AC, HP, Speed stats as one generated block.
+///
-/// expects hp_dice as a valid dice value.
+/// Expects hp_dice as a valid dice value.
 If you don't want to use this just use hp_etc
+#let mainstats(
+  /// Armour class -> str
+  ac: "",
+  /// Dice amount for HP, which will be calculated -> str
+  hp-dice: "",
+  /// Speed -> str
-#let mainstats(ac: "", hp-dice: "", speed: "30ft", hp-etc: "") = [
+  speed: "30ft",
+  /// Freeform HP text, can be used in conjunction or not -> str
+  hp-etc: ""
+) = [
   #skill("Armor Class", ac) \
   #if (hp-dice != "") [
     #skill("Hit Points")[#dice(hp-dice) #hp-etc]